County Clare: Demography

-The population of Clare was 118,817 people at the 2016 census.
-The main urban areas are Ennis with a population of 25,276 and Shannon with 9,729.
+The population of Clare was 127,419 people at the 2022 census.
+The main urban areas are Ennis with a population of 27,923 and Shannon with 10,256.

 The demographic profile for Clare in general is fairly young: 22% are under age 14, while 12% are over 65, compared to the national average of 20% and 11%, respectively.
 There is a slightly higher percentage of males with 50.5%, while females number 49.5%.

 English is the main language spoken in Clare.
 The vast majority of the population are Irish people, accounting for 86%.
 Most immigrants are Europeans, totalling an additional 7,520; there is also a small African minority of 1,124 people, while other ethnic groups are very small in number.

 In addition, Clare had a large diaspora due to vast emigration during the 19th century.
 There are millions of people around the world who can trace their family background to Clare; such descendants are found mostly in North America, Great Britain, Australia, South Africa, Argentina and New Zealand.
 Many people from the Irish diaspora visit the Clare area to trace their family roots and background.

-Most of the names in Clare are derived from sept members of the Dalcassian race of Gaels.
-Some of the most common examples are O'Brien, O'Dea, McMahon, McInerney, McNamara, McGarry, Moloney, O'Grady, Hogan, Considine, Griffey/Griffin and Lynch.
+Most of the names in Clare are derived from sept members of the Dalcassian race of Gaels or septs of Thomond.
+Some of the most common examples are O'Brien, O'Gorman, O'Dea, McMahon, McInerney, McNamara, McGarry, Moloney, O'Grady, Hogan, Considine, Griffey/Griffin and Lynch.
 Names of assimilated Norman origin include Burke, Dalton, and Comyn.